TimothySamson/TimothySamson.github.io/_posts/2023-07-04-fibonacci-haskell.md

 mermaid: true
 image:
   path: /img/fibonacci-title.jpg
-  alt: Here there be dragons
+  alt: Certified AI free by Artificial Intelligence
 ---

 > If by chance I have omitted anything more or less proper or necessary, I beg